swatiyad01/Zepto-E-commerce-SQL-Data-Analyst-Project/README.md

 ---

 ## 🚀 Stay Connected
 If you enjoyed this project and want to keep learning and growing as a data analyst, let's stay in touch!
-I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.

-- 🎥 **YouTube:** [Amlan Mohanty](https://www.youtube.com/@amlanmohanty) — Beginner-friendly tutorials, real-world projects, job and career advice
-- 📺 **Instagram:** [data.drool](https://www.instagram.com/data.drool) — Quick SQL tips, data memes, and behind-the-scenes content
-- 💼 **LinkedIn:** [Amlan Mohanty](https://www.linkedin.com/in/amlanmohanty) — Let's connect professionally and grow your data career